BurnyCoder/emergent-complexity/README.md

 ## Potential Improvements

+* Make applying the attractor another continuous parameter that the user can play with.
 * Add more attractor types (e.g., De Jong, Peter de Jong).
 * Implement mouse interaction (e.g., attract/repel particles).
 * Optimize performance for a larger number of particles.